UNC-Libraries/boxctron/README.md

 ```
 And then going to http://localhost:6006/

-# Generating Report
+# Generating a Report
 `create_report.py` creates HTML report from CSV output from the classifier.
+It requires a path to the csv prefixed with `-f`.  <br> **Optional arguments**:
+* `-s` followed by the output path of the report HTML file
-It requires a path to the csv prefixed with `-f`.
-It also accepts the following: `-s` with path for report.html, `-n` with the HTTP url to replace the normalized image path, `-x` with the substring to indicate the area up to which the images' normalized path will be replaced by the HTTP url, and `-O` to open report in browser.
+* `-n` with the HTTP url to replace the normalized image path
+* `-x` with the substring to indicate the area up to which the images' normalized path will be replaced by the provided HTTP url
+<br>**Optional Flags**:
+* `-A`  Create an aggregate report that allows you to toggle between the item-level and aggregate tables
+* `-O`  Open report in browser once it has been generated

 ```
 python create_report.py -f /path/to/file.csv -s path/to/save/report.html -n https://example.com -x /shared/ -O
 ```